Port Adelaide: 1860–1970: Port Adelaide's heyday

+A significant part of Port Adelaide’s early 20th-century industrial base was fertiliser and chemicals.
+In 1882 Robert Burns Cuming founded the Adelaide Chemical Works at New Thebarton, which expanded production of sulphuric acid and superphosphate and, in 1900, established a second plant at Port Adelaide.
+Bulk phosphate rock consignments began arriving in 1901, supporting larger-scale manufacture for South Australian wheat and pastoral districts.
+In 1904 the enterprise was registered as the Adelaide Chemical and Fertilizer Company Ltd; by 1917 output was reported at around 45,000 tons per year.
+The Port Adelaide operations later formed part of mergers and rationalisations in the fertiliser trade during the mid-20th century, including linkages to Cuming, Smith & Co..

 During the rest of the 1800s harbour facilities expanded and the town grew.
 It gained an impressive range of commercial and institutional buildings.
 Many have survived, resulting in Port Adelaide having one of the best concentrations of colonial buildings in South Australia.
 Their significance was recognised in May 1982, when a sizeable part of the town centre was declared a State Heritage Area.

 The construction of the Outer Harbor took place at the beginning of the 20th century, accommodating larger ships and reducing the time needed to sail up the Port River to the inner harbour.
 In the 1920s and 1930s the first wharf was removed or disappeared and the Port Adelaide wharves underwent a significant reconstruction programme, changing the face of the inner harbour's waterfront.